MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 $(ProjectDir)..\cocos2d\external\zlib\include;$(ProjectDir)..\cocos2d\external\curl\include\win32;$(EngineRoot)cocos\audio\include;$(EngineRoot)external;$(EngineRoot)external\chipmunk\include\chipmunk;$(EngineRoot)extensions;..\Classes;..;%(AdditionalIncludeDirectories);$(_COCOS_HEADER_WIN32_BEGIN);$(_COCOS_HEADER_WIN32_END);..\cocos2d
 ```

-  - We are adding curl and zlib, which libraries that come with Cocos, but not enabled by default.
+- We are adding curl and zlib, which are libraries that come with Cocos, but are not enabled by default.
 - Your CocosGettingStarted project should now compile (and even run), but we are not yet making any PlayFab API calls.
   - Installation is now complete!

 ## Set up your first API call

 This guide will provide the minimum steps to make your first PlayFab API call.
 Confirmation will be visible in the app.

-- In Visual Studio, inside of the **Solution/CocosGettingStarted/src** folder, Open `HelloWorldScene.h` and replace the contents with this:
+- In Visual Studio, inside of the **Solution/CocosGettingStarted/src** folder, Open `HelloWorldScene.h` and replace the contents with those shown below.

 ```cpp
 #ifndef __HELLOWORLD_SCENE_H__